Investing sustainably - our approach

 Deutsche Bank Framework

-Deutsche Bank supports several internationally-recognised principles and standards, such as the 10 principles of the UN Global Compact (which it has supported since 2000) and the UN Principles for Responsible Banking (which it has supported since 2019).
-To learn more about Deutsche Bank’s engagement please click here.
+To underpin Deutsche Bank’s long-standing commitment to sustainability, it follows internationally recognized principles for sustainable business and banking conduct such as the 10 principles of the UN Global Compact (which it has supported since 2000) and the UN Principles for Responsible Banking (which it has supported since 2019).